Student Health Center

 Welcome to the Shaw University Health Center.
 The Health Center is located on the west wing, first floor in the Fleming-Kee Men's Living and Learning Residence Hall.

-Health supervision and medical care is provided by two licensed physicians, a registered nurse (RN) and a licensed practical nurse (LPN).
+Health supervision and medical care is provided by two licensed physicians, 1 registered nurse (RN) and a licensed practical nurse (LPN).

 Upload Covid-19 Test Results

-- No student will be allowed on campus or permitted to move into campus housing without presenting a recent negative test result.
+- No student will be allowed on campus or permitted to move into campus housing without presenting proof of being fully vaccinated and a recent negative test result.

 - All students must present a negative PCR test result from a COVID-19 test performed 3-5 days prior to coming on campus.
 (No exceptions)